 In this post, I want to give some idea about the benefits of using native mobile automation toolings such as Espresso and XCUITest.

 What is Native Tooling

 Native mobile automation toolings are integrated libraries to the mobile application development framework so that developers can write UI tests for the products under development.
-Native toolings are part of the development frameworks so it is always guarantee that the tools are always up to date with the development frameworks and upcoming new features.
-Native toolings uses the same development languages with the development frameworks so contribution to tests and and the application development would be similar approach and strategy.
+Native toolings are part of the development frameworks so it is always guaranteed that the tools are always up to date with the development frameworks and upcoming new features.
+Native toolings use the same development languages as the development frameworks so the contribution to tests and the application development would be similar approach and strategy.

-Since we are talking about two major mobile device operating system, we are just focus on the Android and iOS.
+Since we are talking about two major mobile device operating systems, we are just focusing on Android and iOS.
 Native mobile automation toolings are

 Android - Espresso

 iOS - XCUITest

 How Native Toolings Work